-7.4.1 Annually, the Vice-Rector: Learning and Teaching agrees with the deans of the faculties the measures and targets for the following year for the SU academic offering in Afrikaans and English, with due regard for the Policy principles detailed in Paragraph 6.
-For 2017 the unit of measurement will indicate the percentages of Afrikaans and English used in the module.

-- 7.4.1.1 Each year the English offering is revised upwards so as to increase access to SU for prospective and current students who prefer to study in English.
-The intention is to achieve full accessibility for academically deserving students within five years or sooner, if reasonably practicable. - 7.4.1.2 The Afrikaans offering is managed so as to sustain access to SU for students who prefer to study in Afrikaans and to further develop Afrikaans as a language of tuition where reasonably practicable. - 7.4.2 Each faculty and support services division describes its implementation of this Policy in its Language Implementation Plan. - 7.4.3 Every faculty reviews its use of language for learning and teaching, and records the language arrangements in its Faculty Language Implementation Plan annually, at the least.
+- 7.4.1 Annually, the Vice-Rector: Learning and Teaching agrees with the deans of the faculties the mechanisms to ensure accountability for the implementation of this Policy, which include at the least the annual report on the faculty's realisation of its Language Implementation Plan contemplated in paragraph 8.1, and the compliance report submitted after each semester contemplated in paragraph 8.3, with due regard to the Policy principles detailed in paragraph 6 and paragraphs 7.4.1.1 and 7.4.1.2 below.
+No later than the last meetings of Council and Senate of each year, the Vice-Rector: Learning and Teaching reports to Council, via the Rector's Management Team and Senate, on the accountability mechanisms agreed with the deans of the faculties for the next ensuing year. - 7.4.1.1 The English offering is revised upwards so as to achieve full accessibility to SU for academically deserving prospective and current students who prefer to study in English. - 7.4.1.2 The Afrikaans offering is managed so as to sustain access to SU for students who prefer to study in Afrikaans and to further develop Afrikaans as a language of tuition where reasonably practicable. - 7.4.2 Each faculty and support services division describes its implementation of this Policy in its Language Implementation Plan. - 7.4.3 Every faculty reviews its use of language for learning and teaching, and records the language arrangements in its Faculty Language Implementation Plan annually, at the least.
 This Plan is reported to Senate via the faculty board and Senate's Academic Planning Committee.
 Senate has the power either to accept the faculty's Language Implementation Plan or to refer it back to the faculty.
-Once accepted, the language arrangements for learning and teaching of a particular module are published in the relevant module frameworks. - 7.4.4 Changes to the language arrangements in the faculty's Language Implementation Plan that fall outside the regular review process, but are necessitated by, for example, a specific student group's preferred language of tuition, pedagogical considerations or the unavailability of a lecturer with the necessary language proficiency, can be made by the relevant department head and dean after consultation with the faculty student committee.
+Once accepted, the language arrangements for learning and teaching of a particular module are published in the relevant module frameworks.

+- 7.4.4 Changes to the language arrangements in the faculty's Language Implementation Plan that fall outside the regular review process, but are necessitated by, for example, a specific student group's preferred language of tuition, pedagogical considerations or the unavailability of a lecturer with the necessary language proficiency, can be made by the relevant department head and dean after consultation with the faculty student committee.
 These changes are reported at the next faculty board and Senate meetings.
 The students of the specific modules are informed of the changes and the reasons for these changes as soon as practically possible. - 7.4.5 Every support services division regularly reviews its use of language and records the language arrangements in the Language Implementation Plan for that particular division.
 These plans are approved by the relevant line managers and the Rector's Management Team.